zachary-foster/MineralsFramework/README.md

 # MineralsFramework - Base mod for overhauling the mechanics of rocks and minerals in RimWorld

-**This mod does not add any in-game content on its own**, but is required for other mods in the Minerals collection.
+**This mod does not add any in-game content on its own**, but is required for other mods in the Minerals collection:

+- MineralsRock
+- MineralsRockExtra
+- MineralsAreUseful
+- MineralsAreShiny
+- MineralsAreShinyExtra
+- MineralsAreMagical
+- MineralsAreCool

 ## Mechanics added